surzycki/picobox/README.md

 Start picobox and continue with the way you have always done things, except now, isolated inside containers

-## Why Picobox ?

-If you find yourself googling each time how to untar an archive, picobox is for you.
-As a developer, you have enough to remember, without adding a layer of crypic commands to run your development environment.

-With picobox, you don't have to change your workflow in order to take advantage of Docker and containerization

 ## Install CLI